TacSpat/SeamlessPortalsGodot4/README.md

 walk through them with near seamless effect

 WHAT THESE DONT DO:
-object clipping
+-object clipping
-taking objects with you(multiple objects) recursive portals
+-taking objects with you(multiple objects)
+-recursive portals